-If you were to explore a New Guinean rainforest, you’d be unlikely to come across a Dracula parrot.
-This is because there aren’t many of them left in the wild.
-New Guinea is over 300,000 square miles, yet there are less than 50,000 Dracula parrots.
+If you were to explore a New Guinean rainforest, you’d unlikely encounter a Dracula parrot because few remain in the wild.
+New Guinea is over 300,000 square miles, yet under 50,000 Dracula parrots exist.

 Dracula parrots haven’t been introduced to any other country as an immigrant species.
 Although they can fly, they haven’t migrated to any surrounding Melanesian islands.

-If you want to see a Dracula parrot in person, visiting a zoo would be the easiest option.
+Visiting a zoo is the easiest way to see a Dracula parrot in person.
 According to the Avicultural Society, the Bronx Zoo and Los Angeles Zoo have successfully bred Dracula parrots.

 Are Dracula Parrots Endangered?

-Dracula parrots aren’t yet considered an endangered species, but their numbers are threatened.
+Dracula parrots aren’t considered endangered, but their numbers are threatened.

 On the IUCN Red List of Threatened Species, Dracula parrots have had a vulnerable status since 1994.
 In other words, they face a high risk of becoming endangered.

-There are three main reasons why Dracula parrots are vulnerable:
+There are 3 main reasons why Dracula parrots are vulnerable:

 - Hunting.
 In their native New Guinea, poachers hunt Dracula parrots to sell their feathers for a high price.
-Dracula parrot feathers are highly prized and used for ceremonial headdresses.
+Their feathers are highly prized and used for ceremonial headdresses.

 - Habitat loss.
 Dracula parrots are only found in hill and montane rainforests, and their homes are under threat due to deforestation.

 - Selling to the pet trade.
-Though Dracula parrots are wild animals, they are highly sought after as pets.
+Though Dracula parrots are wild animals, they’re highly sought after as pets.
 Dracula parrot chicks are taken from the wild to sell to bird enthusiasts worldwide.

-Researchers estimate that there are somewhere between 20,000 and 50,000 adult Dracula parrots left living in the wild.
-Unfortunately, these numbers are decreasing, so Dracula parrots may become extinct unless conservation efforts are implemented.
+Researchers estimate that between 20,000 and 50,000 adult Dracula parrots remain.
+These numbers are decreasing, so Dracula parrots may become extinct unless conservation efforts are implemented.

 Can You Have a Dracula Parrot As a Pet?

-Because they’re such beautiful and exotic birds, many people wonder: can Dracula parrots be pets?
+Because they’re such beautiful and exotic birds, you may wonder, can Dracula parrots be pets?

-There’s no doubt that a Dracula parrot would make for an interesting and exotic companion animal.
-If you’re into the gothic look, you might feel that a Dracula parrot would suit you perfectly.
+There’s no doubt that a Dracula parrot would make an interesting and exotic companion animal.
+If you’re into the gothic look, you may think a Dracula parrot would be ideal.

-Possessing (owning) any endangered or threatened species is illegal.
-It’s also illegal to import, export, breed, or sell them.
+Possessing (owning) endangered or threatened species is illegal, and it’s also unlawful to import, export, breed, or sell them.
 This is a federal law that applies to the whole U.S.

-You could apply for a special government permit that would allow you to import or keep a Dracula parrot.
-However, permits are usually only granted for the following:
+You could apply for a special government permit that would allow you to import or keep a pet Dracula parrot.
+However, permits are usually only granted for the following reasons:

 Where Can I Buy a Dracula Parrot?

-Because it’s illegal to breed, import, or sell Dracula parrots, you won’t find one for sale anywhere.
+It’s illegal to breed, import, or sell Dracula parrots, meaning you won’t find any for sale.

 Pet stores don’t stock them, and private parrot breeders aren’t allowed to breed them.
-The Endangered Species Act (1973) prohibits the sale of any threatened species as a pet.
+The Endangered Species Act (1973) prohibits the sale of threatened species as pets.

-You could face prosecution if you’re discovered keeping a Dracula parrot as a pet in the U.S. The minimum penalty is $3,500 for the first offense, which increases to $13,000 for the third violation.
+You could face prosecution if found keeping a Dracula parrot as a pet in the U.S. The minimum penalty is $3,500 for the first offense, which increases to $13,000 for the third violation.

 The only places you’ll see Dracula parrots for sale are overseas.
-In some countries, such as the U.K., owning a Dracula parrot is perfectly legal.
-However, if you buy a Dracula parrot from abroad and import it into the U.S., you’re breaking the law.
+In some countries, such as the U.K., owning a Dracula parrot is legal.

 How Much Do Dracula Parrots Cost?